Alberto García Aspe: International career

 García Aspe's international debut came on February 21, 1989, in an impressive 2–1 victory against Guatemala.
 He participated in 109 matches, scoring a total of 21 goals.
 In addition, he played in three FIFA World Cup tournaments: 1994, 1998 and 2002.
 He scored once in 1994 against Bulgaria and once in 1998 against Belgium, both from penalty kicks.
 In the 2002 FIFA World Cup, García Aspe only appeared in one game, playing twelve minutes in the Round of 16 defeat to the United States.

 After retirement

-García Aspe was an executive of UNAM and is currently a commentator for Fox Deportes.
+García Aspe was an executive of Pumas UNAM and is currently a commentator for Fox in Mexico.